travis-ci/docs-travis-ci-com/user/common-build-problems.md

 ## **Windows**: common build problems and known issues

 For a list of common build problems on Windows, known issues and workarounds, please visit the [Travis CI community forum].(https://travis-ci.community/t/current-known-issues-please-read-this-before-posting-a-new-topic/264).
-Our forum helps give better visibility on the issues customers are running into.
+The [Travis CI community forum](https://travis-ci.community) provides better visibility on the issues customers are running into and how to solve them.

 ## Travis CI does not preserve the state between builds